earthcubeprojects-chords/chords/aws_instantiation.md

 title: Creating a new CHORDS Portal on Amazon Web Services
 ---

-# 1. CloudFormation Front Page
+# 1. CloudFormation front page

 * Mash *Create Stack* to start the CloudFormation wizard.

 ![AWS Cloud Formation Step 0](images/AWS_CF0.png "AWS Cloud Formation Step 0")

-# 2. Specify A Template
+# 2. Specify a portal template

 * Paste the following link into _Specify an S3 template URL_: <br/>
 https://s3-us-west-2.amazonaws.com/chords-template/chords.template

 ![AWS Cloud Formation Step 1](images/AWS_CF1.png "AWS Cloud Formation Step 1")

-# 3. Specify the Portal Name and Key
+# 3. Specify the portal name and key

 * Give the stack a name.
 The convention is _CHORDS-_ suffixed with your project or organization name, e.g. _CHORDS-CSURadar_.
 * Select an EC2 KeyPair for *KeyName*.
 This will allow you to ssh into the instance, if ever needed.